BambooFury/Dota-Stats/README.md

 2. Extract to your Steam plugins folder:
    - **Windows:** `C:\Program Files (x86)\Steam\plugins\dotastats`
 3. Restart Steam and enable the plugin in Millennium settings

-This project is licensed under the MIT License - see the LICENSE[LICENSE] file for details.
+## License

-MIT — This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.